onionshare/onionshare/BUILD.md

 ### To make a .exe:

-* Open a command prompt, cd into the onionshare directory, and type: `pyinstaller -y install\onionshare-win.spec`.
-Inside the `dist` folder there will be a folder called `onionshare` with `onionshare.exe` in it.
+* Open a command prompt, cd into the onionshare directory, and type: `python setup.py py2exe`. `onionshare.exe` and all of its supporting files will get created inside the `dist` folder.

 ### To build the installer:

-Note that you must have a codesigning certificate installed in order to use the `install\build_exe.bat` script, because it codesigns `onionshare.exe`, `uninstall.exe`, and `OnionShare_Setup.exe`. s
+Note that you must have a codesigning certificate installed in order to use the `install\build_exe.bat` script, because it codesigns `onionshare.exe`, `uninstall.exe`, and `OnionShare_Setup.exe`.

 Open a command prompt, cd to the onionshare directory, and type: `install\build_exe.bat`

 This will prompt you to codesign three binaries and execute one unsigned binary.
 When you're done clicking through everything you will have `dist\OnionShare_Setup.exe`.